electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron/drivetrain/battery/_index.md

 ## Cell technology

+Audi/Volkswagen has a multi vendor strategi on cells.
+So different cells are used on e-tron.

 ### LG Chem

 The cell used on e-tron 55 before january 2021 is LG Chem E66A.
 The cell type is [LG Pouch Cell](https://www.youtube.com/watch?v=Q2Lczd7MjGc) produced in [Poland](https://www.google.no/maps/search/lg+chem+poland/@51.0183429,16.8906359,995m/data=!3m1!1e3).